ComputationalBiomechanicsLab/systems/README.md

   help documentation.
 From this, **you need to rememeber**:

   - The VNC password you set
+    - **this is different from your SSH password**
+    - It is limited to 6 characters
+    - It does not need to be secure, because your VNC connection goes via your (secure) SSH connection
   - The VNC server's port, printed in the terminal (e.g. `6901`)

-- Although the VNC server is running, you cannot connect to the VNC server from your desktop yet. `cbl1` only allows external connections via SSH tunnels (the next step).
+    - The `cbl_vnc-start` should print this in a large banner, or some explanation text

+- A VNC server is now running on `cbl1`.
+However, it is hidden behind `cbl1`'s firewall, which only permits SSH connections.

 #### 4. Setup SSH tunnel to the VNC server

 `cbl1` only allows external connections via SSH.
 All services (e.g. VNC) must connect via an SSH tunnel.
-This step sets up a tunnel to the VNC server you booted in the previous step.
+This step sets up a tunnel through the SSH connection through to the VNC server you booted in the previous step.

 - Exit the SSH connection to `cbl1` that was used in previous steps by
   either: